Parenting Basics 101

 - Praise important results, but don't overdo it.
 Most of the time, a simple acknowledgement is all that's needed.

 - Recognize effort, but make it clear that results are what really count

 5. You can't be anything you want to be, but you have the right to try

 - You have the right to follow your dreams, but try to temper them with reality - a kid who can't carry a tune won't make it as a singer, no matter how badly they want it.
 Desire, no matter how strong, does not equal talent.

-7. It's important to be comfortable with yourself - but truly loving yourself can be a dangerous path to travel.
-Cases of clinical narcissism have reached an all time high since 2000.
+6. It's important to be comfortable with yourself - but truly loving yourself can be a dangerous path to travel.
+Cases of clinical narcissism have increased significantly since 2000.

 21. "Different' kids